-Bill Hemmer currently serves as co-anchor of FOX News Channel’s (FNC) America's Newsroom (weekdays 9-11AM/ET).
+Bill Hemmer currently serves as co-anchor of FOX News Channel’s (FNC) America's Newsroom (weekdays 9am-noon ET) alongside Sandra Smith.
 Hemmer joined the network in 2005 and is based in New York.

-Prior to joining FNC, Hemmer was an anchor and correspondent at CNN.
-While there, he served as co-anchor of American Morning and anchor of both CNN Live Today and CNN Tonight.
+Prior to joining FNC, Hemmer served as co-anchor of American Morningand anchor of both CNN Live Today and CNN Tonight.

 He earned a B.A. in broadcast journalism from Miami University in Ohio.